meda1028/VitAImine/README.md

 ## Docker
 If you prefer using Docker instead of manually installing it.
-Copy the `Dockerfile.sample` to `Dockerfile` and edit it.
+Copy the `Dockerfile` and edit it.
 Near the bottom you have to provide API Credentials either using the `settings.json` file or setting the ENV variables.
 Refer to the settings section below for details on these.
 Once you've configured the Dockerfile you can build and run it:

-1. run `docker build -t name .`  this may take a minute or two.
+1. run `docker build - < Dockerfile -t vitaimine`  this may take a minute or two.
+2. run `docker images` and doublecheck if theres a image called 'vitaimine'
-2. run `docker run -it name`
+3. run `docker run vitaimine`
-3. Proceed to Usage section below.
+4. Proceed to Usage section below.

 ## Installation
 You need nodeJS version 14+ with npm on your machine.